wednesdayayay/Scrawl/README.md

-Added .sh files for ease of installing/running new apps these will be on the desktop for the new .iso and also avilable for download here
+Added .sh files for ease of installing/running new apps these will be on the desktop for the new .iso and also avilable for download here just download the zip from github, unzip it, make sure it is in "/home/pi/openFrameworks/apps/myApps/" then you shoud be able to run the .sh from the desktop and press excecute in terminal for it to do the work for you I'll make a video detailing some more basic functions of Scrawl then on about how to install scral on a new MicroSD card and use the .sh files then I'l detail the more advanced functions I've added in this new update

 Rearranged MIDI layout